#1: Role-play—with yourself.

 Set up a chair next to your couch, like you’re sitting in Freud’s living room.
 Lie down on the couch and tell the chair everything that’s been bothering you.
 Pressures at work, difficult relationship with your in-laws, lack of romance between you and your partner, your concerns that your child’s part-time job flipping burgers is his “calling,” etc. When you’re done venting, get off the couch and sit on the chair.
-Morph into Freud, Dr. Phil, or any therapist in general, and counsel yourself like you would a good friend.
+Morph into Freud or any therapist in general, and counsel yourself like you would a good friend.
 Here’s an excerpt from my “session”:

 chaise

 We’re never more cruel, insulting, and hostile with anyone else than we are with ourselves.
-A much wiser friend suggested that I spend an entire day writing down how many times I insult myself or sell myself short – even if I say it in a joking manner.
+A much wiser friend suggested that I spend an entire day writing down how many times I insult myself or sell myself short—even if I say it in a joking manner.

 Did you notice what I did right there?
 I insulted myself by calling my friend wiser, without even realizing it.
-See how these slights slip into my head like a French fries into my mouth.
-There!
-I just did it again!

 The point of this exercise is twofold: It forces me to be more self-aware, and helps me realize that I really, really need to treat myself with more love and respect.